Skip to content

 I am used to being attacked by mayors, elected officials and their paid minions.
 They have included big league politicians like Jane Byrne, Harold Washington, Richie Daley, Rahm Emanuel, and Ed Vrdolyak.

-But I rarely have come across the level of viciousness that I encountered over the past several years under the rule of Orland Park Mayor Keith Pekau.
+But I have rarely come across the level of viciousness that I encountered over the past several years under the rule of Orland Park Mayor Keith Pekau.

-Many of you may remember, I led the reporting on former Mayor Dan McLaughlin, who after serving so admirably for 22 years as mayor, stumbled to increase his salary by $150,000 a year from $40,000.
+Many of you may remember, I led the reporting on former Mayor Dan McLaughlin, who, after serving so admirably for 22 years as mayor, stumbled to increase his salary by $150,000 a year from $40,000.
 In reality, almost everything good that is Orland Park today came as a result of McLaughlin’s leadership.
 He certainly screwed up with that pay and pension hike plan, but you can’t criticize him for the great job he did in building Orland Park.

 When I did criticize McLaughlin, he was always a professional.
 He never stooped so low like Pekau making vicious personal attacks.
 McLaughlin and I always argued and debated about the issues because we BOTH cared about Orland Park, not ourselves.
 Criticism is accountability!